Andrew Abbott (sociologist)

 Andrew Delano Abbott (born November 1948) is an American sociologist and social theorist working at the University of Chicago.
+He is the Gustavus F. and Ann M. Swift Distinguished Service Professor in the Department of Sociology and the college.
 His research topics range from occupations and professions to the philosophy of methods, the history of academic disciplines, to the sociology of knowledge.
+He is also the founder of the field of sequence analysis.
 He was the editor of the American Journal of Sociology from 2000 to 2016.

 Education and career

 Abbott attended Phillips Academy at Andover, and majored in history and literature at Harvard University.
 During the studying (1967–1971) he also worked as research assistant for Roger Revelle at Harvard University Center for Population Studies.

 From 1971 to 1982, he was a graduate student in the Department of Sociology of the University of Chicago.
 He defended his dissertation in 1982, written under the supervision of Morris Janowitz.
 The dissertation, never published, was a study of the emergence of psychiatry as a profession.

 During 1973-1978 worked at Research and Evaluation Department, Manteno State Hospital.

 From 1978 to 1991, he was on the faculty at Rutgers University and became an instructor to associate professor in 1986.
 He then returned to the University of Chicago, worked as a professor of the Department of Sociology and the college from 1991 to 1997, then became Ralph Lewis Professor in 1997, continuing up to 2000.

-Abbott was master of the Social Science Division (1993-1996) and chair of the Department of Sociology (1999-2002).
-Until recently, he was also the chair of the University's library board, where he spearheaded the development of the Joe and Rika Mansueto Library, a ground-breaking structure aimed at making the ever-growing amount of print material more easily accessible to researchers.
+Abbott was master of the Social Science Division (1993–1996) and chair of the Department of Sociology (1999–2002).
+Until recently, he was also the chair of the university's library board, where he spearheaded the development of the Joe and Rika Mansueto Library, a ground-breaking structure aimed at making the ever-growing amount of print material more easily accessible to researchers.

 Abbott edited Work and Occupations from 1991 to 1994.
 Subsequently, he was the editor of one of the two leading journals in U.S. Sociology, the American Journal of Sociology, from 2000 to 2016.

 Abbott became the Gustavus F. and Ann M. Swift Distinguished Service Professor in Sociology in 2001.

 Prizes and awards

 Abbott has received many awards for his work and service, amongst which are several American Sociological Association prizes.
 He is a member of the American Academy of Arts and Sciences and received a Doctor Honoris Causa from the University of Versailles - Saint Quentin (2011, France).
 He was also affiliated with University of Surrey at the Norman Chester Research (1990), and is still a fellow at Nuffield College at Oxford (since 1997).

 Abbott was given several grants, such as NSF Anthropology Grant for "Optimal Matching with Cultural Data" as consultant (P.I. - John Forrest).
 NSF SES Grant for publication "Dynamic Sequencing Methods for Studying Turning Points in Criminal Careers" (CoPI - Robert J. Sampson), NSF Doctoral Dissertation Research Grants as PI.

 In 2011 Abbott was given the Médaille de la ville de Grenoble.
+He received the Quantrell Award in 2017.